-Drink plenty of water, because sometimes thirst masks itself as hunger.
+Drink plenty of water.
+Sometimes, thirst masks itself as hunger.
 As you get older, you may not be as quick to notice when you're thirsty, Li says.
-She recommends getting 64 ounces of water a day.
+She says you should get 64 ounces of water a day.
 You can drink it or get part of it from foods that are naturally rich in water, such as cucumbers and tomatoes.
-If you’re not sure if you’re getting enough water, check your urine: It should be pale yellow.
+If you're not sure if you're getting enough water, check your urine: It should be pale yellow.

 4. Outsmart Your Metabolism